lokirj7/Zuper-Assessment/README.md

 ```

 ## Connect With MongoAtlas
-1.Navigate to the `src/config` directory in This project.
+1. **Navigate to the `src/config` directory in This project.
-2.Locate the `db.js` file within the config directory.
+2. **Locate the `db.js` file within the config directory.
-3.Replace the placeholder value in `mongoURI` with your actual `MongoDB Atlas connection string`.
+3. Replace the placeholder value in `mongoURI` with your actual `MongoDB Atlas connection string`.

 ## Running the API